-Are You Entitled To MA Workers’ Compensation Benefits?
+Are You Eligible To Receive MA Workers’ Compensation Benefits?

 The Massachusetts workers’ compensation law was created to make sure that workers, who have been unable to work for five or more days because of a work-related injury, receive medical treatment and weekly income.
 You can receive workers’ compensation if you were injured while you were doing work related activities.

-There are two types of disability that allows you to collect weekly benefits for lost wages:
+There are two types of disability that can permit you to obtain weekly benefits for your lost wages:

-- Total Disability: When a person can neither perform their regular job duties or any other type of light duty work and are considered to have a total loss of earning capacity.
+- Total Disability: When a person can neither perform their regular job duties nor any other type of light duty work and are considered to have a total loss of earning capacity.

-- Partial Disability: When a person is unable to perform his or her regular job duties due to a work injury, but is still capable of performing light work load.
+- Partial Disability: When a person is unable to perform his or her regular job duties due to a work related injury, but is still capable of performing a light work load.

-In the following cases, our lawyers maintained joint responsibility with other lawyers in order to arrive at these results.
+In these cases, our firm’s lawyers maintained joint responsibility with other lawyers in order to arrive at these results.

 - $325,000 Settlement: Our client slipped and twisted his ankle while at work, sustaining a serious and permanent injury to his foot.

 - $300,000 Settlement: Our client was walking down a flight of stairs, which then collapsed causing him to sustain a serious lower back injury, which required surgery.